Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 • Long-term educational and emotional outcomes worsen

-Where Section F is not being delivered, the LA must take action — either by ensuring the school resumes full-time, by commissioning alternative provision under section 19, or by amending the EHCP (which may need to specify EOTAS, a different placement, or different provision suited to a non-school setting).
+Where Section F is not being delivered, the local authority must take action — either by ensuring the school resumes full-time, by commissioning alternative provision under section 19, or by amending the EHCP (which may need to specify EOTAS, a different placement, or different provision suited to a non-school setting).

 Reduced timetable checklist for EHCP families